Find a FYRE Opportunity

 Training, Mentoring, and Workplace Community

-All of our FYRE students receive initial trainings in ethics, lab protocols, lab technology (primarily eyetracking), and general experimental guidance.
-The purpose of having FYRE students attend lab meetings is to also help develop other professional skills.
-We have a very supportive and inclusive lab with folks at many different years of study and with very divergent backgrounds.
+All of our FYRE students receive initial trainings in ethics, lab protocols, lab technology (primarily eyetracking) and general experimental guidance.
+The purpose of having FYRE students attend lab meetings is to help develop other professional skills.
+We have a very supportive and inclusive lab with folks from all years of study and with very divergent backgrounds.
 This really adds to the cohesiveness of the lab group and makes folks feel more involved in the lab relative to if they just collected data on their own.
-I'm a first generation college student, an immigrant (Canada), and so it is important to me to provide opportunities to students seeking them.
-Lab is very supportive and the grad students often help as additional advisors but I am available to students at any time for anything.
-This is a good opportunity to learn about Cognitive Psychology research (a great inroads to neuroscience if you have those interests down the road) and we have had good success getting FYRE students a lot of critical opportunities.
+I'm a first generation college student, an immigrant (Canada) and so it is important to me to provide opportunities to students seeking them.
+Lab is very supportive and grad students often help as additional advisors, but I am availiable to students at any time for anything.
+This is a good opportunity to learn about Cognitive Psychology research (a great inroads to neuroscience but also relevant to all other areas of Psychology) and we have had good success getting FYRE students a lot of critical opportunities.

 Available Positions

-We have three potential projects ongoing in the lab, all of which FYRE students could be involved in (we can take on a total of 2 FYRE students).
+We have four potential projects ongoing in the lab, all of which FYRE students could be involved in (we can take a total of 3 students).
 All three investigate individual differences in core cognitive processes (attention, perception, memory).
+The last project listed is the only one in which data collection times may be constrained to evenings and weekends which is a good fit for someone looking for that, but all other projects can be done on the FYRE student's schedule with no restrictions on when to do the work.

 Plant Pathology